- US $1,000

-Entries are being sought for the 2021 Herman and Myrtle Goldstein Graduate Student Paper Competition.
-The oral portion of the competition will be held during the 2021 AATCC Textile Discovery Summit (formerly the International Conference) November 16-18 at the Sheraton Imperial Hotel, Durham, North Carolina, USA.
-A completed official entry form must be submitted by July 2, 2021, to Kim Nicholson, AATCC, PO Box 12215, Research Triangle Park, NC 27709-2215 USA; e-mail firstname.lastname@example.org.
-The official entry form is located on our website at www.aatcc.org.
+Entries are being sought for the 2023 Herman and Myrtle Goldstein Graduate Student Paper Competition.
+The oral portion of the competition will be held during the 2023 AATCC Textile Discovery Summit September 12-14, 2023, at the Hyatt Regency, Greenville, South Carolina, USA.
+A completed official entry form must be submitted via email by May 15, 2023, firstname.lastname@example.org.
+The official entry form can be downloaded from AATCC.org.

 The Herman and Myrtle Goldstein Graduate Student Paper Competition, which is held under the auspices of the Education Advisory Board, is consistent with the goals and objectives of AATCC.
-The 2021 competition will consist of Graduate submittals only.
-Presentation of the student papers is a feature of each AATCC Textile Discovery Summit (formerly the International Conference).
-Papers will be included in the 2021 Textile Discovery Summit Proceedings.
+The 2023 competition will consist of Graduate submittals only.
+Presentation of the student papers is a feature of each AATCC Textile Discovery Summit.
+Papers will be included in the 2023 Textile Discovery Summit Proceedings.

 “To increase knowledge of the application of colorants, chemicals, and polymers in the Textile Industry.”
 “To encourage in any practical way research work on textile design and coloration, chemical processes, and materials of importance to the Textile Industry.”

 “To establish for the members channels by which the interchange of professional knowledge among them may be increased.”
 (Quoted from the AATCC Constitution.)